 A sometimes costly and technically complex effort, integrating a recommendation algorithm to your website is the heavy artillery of dynamic content.
 One of the main catalysts of Amazon and Netflix’s dominance in their respective sectors, recommendation engines can personalize on an extremely granular level.
 Not all engines have to be as intensive as these industry giants however; many ecommerce platforms, like Shopify, offer them as third-party plugins.

 The Next Steps

-These are just a few of the countless ways you can leverage dynamic content to enhance the user experience of your website.
-Actually implementing dynamic content, can be a different story.
+These are just a few of the ways you can leverage dynamic content to enhance the user experience of your website.
+They're simply enough, but actually implementing dynamic content can be a different story.

 While it depends on the exact nature of the dynamic content you’re aiming for, most methods require a structured customer database, or a smart analytics engine.
 You’ll likely need an integrated email system, and you’ll definitely need adaptive, responsive web pages.

 Luckily, a quality UX design agency can easily handle all of the technical know-how required to implement these dynamic content methods.
 Partnering with one means reaping the numerous benefits of dynamic content, all without the headaches of implementation.